Urban Outfitters (NASDAQ:URBN) Releases Quarterly Earnings Results, Beats Estimates By $0.51 EPS

-Urban Outfitters (NASDAQ:URBN) released its quarterly earnings results on Monday.
-The apparel retailer reported $1.28 earnings per share for the quarter, beating the consensus estimate of $0.77 by $0.51, MarketWatch Earnings reports.
-The firm had revenue of $1.16 billion for the quarter, compared to analysts’ expectations of $1.09 billion.
+Urban Outfitters (NASDAQ:URBN) released its earnings results on Monday.
+The apparel retailer reported $1.28 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.51, MarketWatch Earnings reports.
+The company had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.09 billion.
 Urban Outfitters had a return on equity of 13.39% and a net margin of 5.10%.
-The company’s revenue was up 44.4% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.35 EPS.
+Urban Outfitters’s quarterly revenue was up 44.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.35 EPS.

-URBN has been the topic of several research analyst reports.
-Oppenheimer reissued a “hold” rating on shares of Urban Outfitters in a report on Wednesday, May 26th.
-Deutsche Bank Aktiengesellschaft raised their target price on Urban Outfitters from $40.00 to $42.00 and gave the stock a “hold” rating in a report on Wednesday.
-Wells Fargo & Company raised their target price on Urban Outfitters from $35.00 to $40.00 and gave the stock an “equal weight” rating in a report on Wednesday.
-JPMorgan Chase & Co. raised their target price on Urban Outfitters from $38.00 to $39.00 and gave the stock a “neutral” rating in a report on Monday, August 16th.
-Finally, Zacks Investment Research cut Urban Outfitters from a “buy” rating to a “hold” rating and set a $38.00 price target on the stock. in a report on Thursday, August 19th.
-Thirteen analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-Urban Outfitters presently has an average rating of “Hold” and a consensus target price of $37.00.
+Several research firms have commented on URBN.
+Zacks Investment Research downgraded shares of Urban Outfitters from a “buy” rating to a “hold” rating and set a $38.00 price target on the stock. in a research note on Thursday, August 19th.
+Barclays lifted their target price on shares of Urban Outfitters from $47.00 to $49.00 and gave the stock an “overweight” rating in a research report on Wednesday, May 26th.
+Robert W. Baird upped their price target on shares of Urban Outfitters from $41.00 to $45.00 and gave the company a “neutral” rating in a research report on Wednesday, May 26th.
+Royal Bank of Canada raised their price objective on Urban Outfitters from $34.00 to $40.00 and gave the company a “sector perform” rating in a research note on Wednesday, May 26th.
+Finally, Telsey Advisory Group boosted their target price on Urban Outfitters from $45.00 to $47.00 and gave the company an “outperform” rating in a research note on Wednesday, May 26th.
+Thirteen investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and a consensus price target of $37.00.

-A hedge fund recently raised its stake in Urban Outfitters stock.
-Morgan Stanley raised its holdings in shares of Urban Outfitters, Inc. (NASDAQ:URBN) by 15.2% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 379,529 shares of the apparel retailer’s stock after buying an additional 50,193 shares during the period.
-Morgan Stanley owned about 0.39% of Urban Outfitters worth $15,643,000 at the end of the most recent reporting period.
-Institutional investors own 63.97% of the company’s stock.
+An institutional investor recently raised its position in Urban Outfitters stock.
+Morgan Stanley boosted its position in Urban Outfitters, Inc. (NASDAQ:URBN) by 15.2% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 379,529 shares of the apparel retailer’s stock after purchasing an additional 50,193 shares during the quarter.
+Morgan Stanley owned approximately 0.39% of Urban Outfitters worth $15,643,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 63.97% of the company’s stock.

 Urban Outfitters, Inc engages in the operation of a general consumer product retail and wholesale business selling to customers through various channels including retail locations, websites, catalogs and mobile applications.
 It operates through the following segments: Retail, Wholesale and Subscription.